EduardoZepeda/coffee-bytes-hugo/content/posts/go-maps-o-diccionarios/index.en.md

 // panic: assignment to entry in nil map
 ```

 However, if we execute the previous thing it will give us an error.
 Why?
-It is important that you know that **maps are references, they point to a memory location**, as we create an empty _map_ it points to nothing, to _nil_, so if we try to modify it, it will give us an error.
+It is important that you know that **golang maps are references, they point to a memory location**, as we create an empty _map_ it points to nothing, to _nil_, so if we try to modify it, it will give us an error.

 As with the slice, we have two ways to create a map or dictionary.